aspose-total/Aspose.Total-Products/total/en/cpp/conversion/doc-to-ppsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOC to PPSX or Online App" h2="Export DOC to PPSX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting a document from one format to another is a common requirement for many applications.
+For example, a DOC file may need to be converted to PPSX format for presentation purposes.
+This is especially true when the document contains a lot of images, tables, and other formatting elements.

+<h2>How Aspose.Total Helps for DOC to PPSX Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOC to PPSX conversion while using two of it's APIs.
-Load your DOC using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPSX.
+Aspose.Total for C++ is a powerful file automation API that allows developers to automate the conversion of DOC to PPSX.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Using these APIs, developers can easily convert a DOC file to HTML, and then load the HTML via the PowerPoint manipulation C++ API to create a new presentation and save it as PPSX.

+The Aspose.Words for C++ API allows developers to load a DOC file and convert it to HTML.
+This API also provides a range of features such as document manipulation, text extraction, and formatting.
+It also supports a wide range of file formats, including DOC, DOCX, RTF, HTML, and more.

+The Aspose.Slides for C++ API provides a range of features for manipulating PowerPoint presentations.
+It allows developers to load HTML and create a new presentation from it.
+It also provides features such as text formatting, slide manipulation, and more.
+It supports a wide range of file formats, including PPT, PPTX, PPSX, and more.

+Using Aspose.Total for C++, developers can easily automate the conversion of DOC to PPSX.
+This API provides a powerful set of features for automating file conversions, and supports a wide range of file formats.
+It is a great choice for developers who need to automate the conversion of DOC to PPSX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}